Artists 2023

 Viola

 Lars Anders Tomter is one of today’s most outstanding violists.
 The Giant of the Nordic Viola (The Strad) was born at Hamar, Norway.
 He began to play the violin at the age of eight and also took up the viola.
-Both instruments with Professor Leif Jørgensen at the Oslo Music Conservatory and the Norwegian State Academy.
+Both instruments he studied with Professor Leif Jørgensen at the Oslo Music Conservatory and the Norwegian State Academy.
 He then continued his studies with Professor Max Rostal and with Sándor Vegh.
 He was awarded a special prize for his interpretation of Bartók’s Viola Concerto at the International Viola Competition in Budapest in 1984 and then went on to win the Maurice Vieux International Competition in Lille in 1986.

 Lars Anders Tomter has distinguished himself by performing new music extensively, including the world premiere of four concertos by Ragnar Söderlind, Erkki-Sven Tüür, Rolf Wallin and Anders Eliasson, which have all been written for Lars Anders Tomter.